Rabbit Hemorrhagic Disease Virus (RHDV2)

 RHDV is not a new virus, but it is new to Texas; RHDV1 was first discovered in China in 1984.
 RHDV2 was first identified in France in 2010.

-As of May 17, 2020, Lampasas County, about 75 miles northwest of Austin, recorded the closest confirmed case to Houston.
+As of May 17, 2020, Lampasas County (about 75 miles northwest of Austin) recorded the closest confirmed case to Houston.
 RHDV2 has not been confirmed in the greater Houston area.
+The only reported case in 2021 thus far was in Tom Green County (near San Angelo) on March 5.
 If your vet suspects an RHDV case, they should contact the state veterinarian.

 RHDV2 is regularly found in Europe, which is why they already have the vaccine.
 In the U.S., it is considered a Foreign Animal Disease and importing of the vaccine was illegal prior to this outbreak and subsequent confirmation of reported cases.